A Notice of Arbitration: What You Should Know

 1. The party or parties initiating recourse to arbitration (hereinafter called the “claimant”) shall communicate to the other party or parties (hereinafter called the “respondent”) a notice of arbitration.

-2. Arbitral proceedings shall be deemed to commence on the date on which the notice of arbitration is received by the respondent.
+2. Arbitral proceedings shall be deemed to commence on the date on which the respondent receives the notice of arbitration.

 3. The notice of arbitration shall include the following: